-Use of reinforcement to concrete toppings above beam and block floors - guidance and extended transitional provisions
+Use of reinforcement to concrete toppings above beam and block floors - pragmatic guidance and extended transitional provisions

 The use of beam and block suspended concrete floors in residential construction has become common practice.
 More recently, in order to achieve adequate levels of thermal insulation, the use of EPS/XPS blocks together with a reinforced concrete topping or screed has grown.